liuggio/StatsDClientBundle/Resources/doc/installation.md

 Working with Personal Collector
 -------------

-If the information Monolog are not enough for you, you can use the Collectors that collect the information and then send data to StatsD Server.
+If the information from Monolog is not enough for you, you can use the Collectors that collect the information and then send the data to the StatsD Server.

 # TODO

-1. Tests cover just the 40% more test: on Compiler/Listener
+1. Tests cover just 40%, do more tests: on Compiler/Listener

     Planned for: end of July

-2. Better stat for existing collector
+2. Better stats for existing collector

 3. More StatsCollectors+test

 4. Spit the StatsDService into a library decoupled with bundles

-5. Logging integrated for debugging
+5. Integrated logging for debugging

-5. Better example usage and explanation
+5. Better examples and explanations
-Some Collectors are into the StatsCollector folder, but you can build your own personal collector.
+Some Collectors are in the StatsCollector folder, but you can build your own personal collectors.
-The idea of the collector follows many of the Symfony2 Profiler.
+The collectors are mostly based on the Symfony2 Profilers.

 ``` yaml